puhitaku/r3build/README.md

 processor = "make"
 ```

+The `[[rule]]` line means that it's an item in `rule` array.
+The `name` config means that the name of this `rule` is "Build them all".
+The last `processor` config means that `make` processor will be invoked when this `rule` gets triggered. `Processor` does not mean a shell command but a purpose-specific implementations for several types of build targets.

-It's enough to watch your codes.
-But it'll be so annoying to you because it'll run make for ALL events
+It's enough to get r3build watch your code.
+But it'll be annoying to you because it'll run `make` for ALL events
-that occur to your codes -- when they are "created", "deleted", "moved" and "modified."
+that occur to your code -- when they are "created", "deleted", "moved" and "modified."

 Here's an additional one to "filter" the events; the `only` key.